avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 (grid points are not uniformly spaced) that follows the avalanche path (with curvilinear coordinates (s,l)).
 This grid can then be "straightened" or "deskewed" in order to plot it in the (s,l) coordinates system.

-The simulation results (two dimensional fields of e.g. peak velocities / pressure or flow depth) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow depth, maximum peak velocity or deduced quantities, for example maximum peak pressure, pressure based runout (including direct comparison to possible references, see :ref:`moduleAna3AIMEC:Area indicators`) for different simulations.
+The simulation results (two dimensional fields of e.g. peak velocities / pressure or flow thickness) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow thickness, maximum peak velocity or deduced quantities, for example maximum peak pressure, pressure based runout (including direct comparison to possible references, see :ref:`moduleAna3AIMEC:Area indicators`) for different simulations.
 The following figure illustrates the raster transformation process.